tudelft3d/website/education/msctopics/index.md

 ![](img/ifcitygml.png){:width="500px"}

-A student recently completed his MSc Geomatics thesis work on the automatic conversion of IFC buildings to CityGML LOD3 models ([MSc thesis here](http://repository.tudelft.nl/view/ir/uuid%3A31380219-f8e8-4c66-a2dc-548c3680bb8d/)).
+A student recently completed his MSc Geomatics thesis work on the automatic conversion of IFC buildings to CityGML LOD3 models ([MSc thesis here](http://repository.tudelft.nl/view/ir/uuid%3A31380219-f8e8-4c66-a2dc-548c3680bb8d/); and also published as a [paper in Transactions in GIS](http://doi.org/10.1111/tgis.12162)).
 Several issues are still open, and an MSc project could investigate these.
 For instance: creation of interior rooms at different LODs (CityGML v3 will have that concept), integration with the terrain, and the conversion applied to other city objects (tunnels and bridges).